 We packed up, started hiking, and life was good.
 The air was cool and the trail was easy.
 The Big Arroyo valley was much wider up in this section, and we had decent views of the surrounding peaks.
 After a mile or so the trail crossed the creek, and we continued up the western side of the canyon.

-Leaving early was working, as we hiked along in the shade.
+Leaving early was working to keep Vicki cool, as we hiked along in the shade of the Kaweahs to the east.
 Soon the rising sun lit the peaks and canyon wall to our left, and we knew that it would reach us eventually.
 Luckily, there were already plenty of clouds drifting by up above us, so shade might still be a possibility.
 The views also got better as the trail climbed higher, and the canyon spread out into what could be called a high alpine basin, complete with lakes and smaller creeks.

 The trail began climbing in earnest as we neared Kaweah Gap.
 Between the slope and the sunshine, Vicki was soon wearing her shorts and spritzing her head with water to stay cool.
 This kept her happy, but we both knew that we’d have to take a big rest up at the gap, and that became our main goal.

 The views became excellent on that final stretch of trail.
 We were able to look down into the Nine Lakes Basin, and also to see far down Big Arroyo.
 Meanwhile, the peaks of the Kaweah Range came into view above the canyon walls to the east.
 Beautiful!
 Views like these are one of the main reasons we hike up in the High Sierra.
 It’s our reward for all the hard work, and we wouldn’t have it any other way.

 I have to admit that I was taking photos and videos like crazy as we climbed the final switchbacks that led to the gap, and that’s why I had to split up this day’s hike into two separate pages.
 As you’ll see on the following page, there were even more amazing views in store for us!
 In other words, this page is just the warmup exercise.